roman-milk/roman-milk.github.io/bedding-the-babysitter.md

  "Good, then I will do just that," she said.

  "What is that?"
 I asked playfully once we were in the car.
-Report_Story #4